S3-working-group/s3-handbook/readme.md

 There's a Github pages **main index page** at `/index.md`, compiled using `index--master.md` from `/index--content.md` and a full table of contents from `/index--toc.md`

-The **patterns index** at `patterns/index.md` is built using `patterns--indexmaster.md` to draw content from `/patterns/index--content.md`, links to all groups from `/patterns/index--groups--toc.md` and a complete full alphabetical index of all patterns from `/patterns/all_patterns.md`.
+The **patterns index** at `patterns/index.md` is built using `patterns--indexmaster.md` to draw content from `/patterns/index--content.md`, links to all groups from `/patterns/index--groups--toc.md` and a complete full alphabetical index of all patterns from `/patterns/all-patterns.md`.

 **Pattern group indexes** `/patterns/<group>--index.md`) include a brief description from `/patterns/<group>--content.md`) and a table of contents from `/patterns/<group>--toc.md`).
 They are compiled from `<group>--master.md`.

 ## Publishing the Handbook

 All files relevant to building the handbook are maintained in `/_compile_handbook/`, e.g. styles, master documents.
 The handbook is compiled form the handbook master file file _handbook-master.md to pdf using the [MultiMarkdown](http://fletcherpenney.net/multimarkdown/) commandline and LaTex, and to epub through pandoc.

+For some strange reason jekyll requires each markdown document to contain what they call "front matter" at the very beginning, a section of settings delimited with an opening and closing `---`.
+Otherwise Jekyll refuses to render to html.
+For compiling the handbook, we need a preprocessor to remove the front matter.
+For the future, we probably will abandon jekyll in favour of a more elegant and less opinionated static site generator.

+{>>TODO: add front matter to all pages <<}

+{>>TODO: copy files for building the handbook, and remove front matter <<}

 {>>TODO: create handbook master <<}
 {>>TODO: create and test pdf buildscript for LaTeX, add styles <<}